 Dr. Larry Crabb and NewWay Ministries join with Christian University Globalnet to offer a Certificate in Spiritual Direction.

 Step 1: Complete the SoulCare Foundations Curriculum offered through Christian University GlobalNet (in association with Our Daily Bread Ministries), four online courses taught by Dr. Larry Crabb each consisting of ten half hour video presentations.
 You must complete each certificate course (available by clicking directly on the course titles below).
 The curriculum includes interaction with fellow students and course examinations.
-You will receive a validated "course completion certificate" for each of the four courses upon completion of all course requirements and official transcript grade.
+Once you have successfully completed each course, it will be validated by CUGN staff and added to your CUGN transcript.
 Upon completing the 4 certificate courses, request an official transcript from Christian University GlobalNet by clicking here or at cugn.org, “Current Students”, then “Forms”, to be presented to the registrar for the School of Spiritual Direction (described below) in order to qualify for the Certificate in Spiritual Direction.
 Each course costs $40.00.
 The four SoulCare courses include:

 Whether you call it "counseling," "pastoring," or just "being a friend" to someone in crisis or need, this course is an invaluable tool to enhance your personal or professional ministry.
 Popular author and speaker Dr. Larry Crabb will be your guide as you explore SoulCare Foundations 101.